HouQiming/sshex/readme.md

 Features:
 - Current path detection from the bash prompt
-- Tab completion for remote files
+- Tab completion for local and remote files